 Sandy Beach is located on the South East Shore approximately 30 minutes drive and shortly past Heaven’s Point.
 This famous body surfing beach is known for its golden sands, dramatic lava rocks, and shoreline tide pools.

-Nestled in the Sierra Nevada mountain range, Lake Tahoe and its surrounding pine and aspen forests are a stunning hidden gem.
-Easily accessible from Reno International Airport, Lake Tahoe is only one hour away from the big city but filled with so many things to do.
+Nestled in the Sierra Nevada mountain range, Lake Tahoe and its surrounding pine forest is a hidden gem.
+Easily accessible from Reno International Airport or Sacramento.
+It’s only one hour away from the city but filled with so many things to do in Lake Tahoe.

-Between skiing and snowboarding in the winter to mountain biking, kayaking, and numerous hiking trails in the summer – Lake Tahoe is a prime spot for adventurous and athletic couples who want to elope in the wild.
+Skiing and snowboarding in the winter to mountain biking, kayaking, and numerous hiking trails in the summer.
+Lake Tahoe is a prime spot for adventurous and athletic couples who want to elope in the wild.
 Have your elopement on the observation deck at Heavenly Resort or the peaks on top of Squaw-Alpine.
 We’ve written a guide on how to elope in Tahoe for planning your dream Lake Tahoe elopement!

 Redwood Forest Elopement